nautrw/tokn/README.md

 - Argon2 encryption of secret keys
 - No secret keys or passwords are exposed to log files and such
 - Adding keys via QR code images
+## Advanced
+- The keys file is stored in their best location depending on the operating system:

+Linux: `/home/USER/.local/share/tokn/keys`

+MacOS: `/Users/USER/Library/Application Support/tokn/keys`

+Windows: `C:\Users\USER\AppData\Local\nautrw\tokn/keys`

+- Commands are split among several files in `tokn/commands`, and imported back into `tokn/cli.py` to be added under the `cli` command group, allowing for commands like `tokn add`
+- A `pyproject.toml` file is used for treating the project as a package, allowing the use of `pip install -e .` and uploading to PyPI in the future
+- - The `cli` function in `tokn/cli.py` is what gets run; it is specified in the `[project.scripts]` section in the file

-## Technologies/libraries used
+### Technologies/libraries used
 - The `pyotp` library is used to generate the TOTP codes as specified in [RFC 6238](https://www.rfc-editor.org/info/rfc6238/)
 - The `cryptography` library, specially `fernet`, is used to encrypt files
 - [Argon2](https://argon2.online), as implemented by the `cryptography` library, is used to generate password hashes that are used as keys for `fernet`
 - The `click` library to make it a CLI app
 - The `zxingcpp` and `opencv` libraries for QR code scanning
-## Advanced
-- The keys file is stored in their best location depending on the operating system:
-Linux: `/home/USER/.local/share/tokn/keys`
-MacOS: `/Users/USER/Library/Application Support/tokn/keys`
-Windows: `C:\Users\USER\AppData\Local\nautrw\tokn/keys`